Notice on Accessory Dwelling Units

 Posting of Notice of Meetings

-The following locations, all of which are located within the boundaries of the Penrose Water District, are hereby designated as the public places for posting all notices required by law:
+The following locations are designated as the public places for posting all notices of meetings as required by law:

 - Penrose Water District Office, 340 Grant Street, Penrose, Colorado 81240